Skip to main content

 → Primarily unidirectional (disorder → sleep)

-Mechanism: Disruption to the thalamo-cortical circuits involved in psychosis also dysregulates sleep spindle generation — the brief bursts of neural oscillation during NREM that are essential for memory consolidation.
+Mechanism: Disruption to the thalamo-cortical circuits involved in psychosis also dysregulates sleep spindle generation — the brief bursts of neural oscillation during NREM essential for memory consolidation.
 Reduced sleep spindles in schizophrenia correlate directly with cognitive impairment severity.
-Improving sleep does not resolve psychosis, but significantly reduces cognitive symptoms and hospital readmission rates.
+Improving sleep significantly reduces cognitive symptoms and hospital readmission rates.

 Sleep Stages and Mental Health: What Each Stage Does